Patricia Manterola: Activism

 Manterola has also been a noted defender of animal rights.
-On her personal website, Manterola declares: "Hasta los animales mas exoticos merecen vivir en libertad." ("Even the most exotic animals deserve to live in freedom.")
+On her personal website, Manterola declared: "Hasta los animales más exóticos merecen vivir en libertad" ("Even the most exotic animals deserve to live in freedom").
 As such, in 2001 she posed nude on behalf of People for the Ethical Treatment of Animals (PETA).
-In 2004, she protested Kentucky Fried Chicken's cruel treatment of chickens and urged the multimillion-dollar corporation to adhere to a kinder, gentler methodology.
-More recently, Paty has advocated on behalf of the monarch butterflies that migrate from Alaska to the Mexican state of Michoacán.
+In 2004, she protested Kentucky Fried Chicken's treatment of chickens and urged the multimillion-dollar corporation to adhere to a kinder, gentler methodology.
+Manterola has also advocated on behalf of the monarch butterflies that migrate from Alaska to the Mexican state of Michoacán.
 She donated personal jewelry which was sold at auction to further the cause.

 Manterola's altruism is not solely restricted to animal rights and the environment.
 In January 2006, she personally donated 1,500 toys for the children of the Delegacion Miguel Hidalgo in Chapultepec.
 "No hay con qué pagar la sonrisa de un niño," Manterola said. ("A child's smile is priceless.")
 In 2007, Patricia joined the Baja Una Estrella Foundation to help in the development of education, health, and social development for poor communities in Mexico.